byuksel/generator-node-module-with-unittests/app/templates/_HOW_TO_GUIDE.md

 │   │   └── dummy-test.js                             # Dummy js unittest.
 Provided as an example.
 │   │   └── <%= generatorModuleNameWithDashes %>-test.js                             # Unittest for your entry file.
 ```
+#### ./.editorconfig

+From their website, "EditorConfig is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs."
+This file has a bunch of settings that various editors can read and adjust their behaviour accordingly.
+You can read more about it on [their website](http://editorconfig.org)

 #### ./.flowconfig ####

 Configuration file for flow type checker.
 Flow is a static type checker which is helpful in catching null dereferences and unintentional type conversions.
-You can read more about it on [their website](http://http://flowtype.org).
+You can read more about it on [their website](http://flowtype.org).

 #### ./.jscsrc ####